-\Introduction to Programming is a prerequisite for this course.
+Introduction to Programming is a prerequisite for this course.

+- Programming Logic

+- Creating Variable and understanding types

+- Storyboarding

+- Problem Solving

 - Events trigger something to happen (code objects)

 - Visual Studio C#

 - Blender

 - Mixamo

 Students will build a computer app for phone/tablets with MIT App Inventor block code.
 They will create objects in Blender.
 Students will use Unity to create a vehicle that moves and hits objects.
 Students will create a flying game.